-Our contracts with one of our five largest clients, AVIVA, to provide business process outsourcing services grant AVIVA the option to require us to transfer the relevant projects and operations of our facilities at Sri Lanka and Pune to this client.
-AVIVA may exercise these options at will after June 30, 2007 for our facility in Sri Lanka and after December 30, 2007 for the larger facility that we operate in Pune.
-We understand that AVIVA is considering whether or not to exercise the options, and we have been in discussions with AVIVA about the timing and exercise of the options, although no definitive agreements have been reached

-If either or both of these options is exercised, we will lose some or all revenue from AVIVA and be required to transfer our delivery center in Sri Lanka, one of our delivery centers in Pune and all our employees located at these delivery centers to AVIVA.
-For fiscal 2006 and fiscal 2005, this client accounted for 9.8% and 6.2% of our revenue and 13.4% and 10.1% of our revenue less repair payments.
+Our contract with one of our five largest clients, AVIVA, to provide business process outsourcing services grant AVIVA the option to require us to transfer our facilities at Sri Lanka and Pune to this client.
+On January 1, 2007, AVIVA exercised its call option requiring us to transfer the AVIVA Sri Lanka Facility to AVIVA effective July 1, 2007.
+Effective July 1, 2007, we will lose all revenue generated by the AVIVA Sri Lanka Facility and this will negatively impact our revenues and result of operations.
+For fiscal 2006, AVIVA Sri Lanka Facility accounted for 3.3% of our revenue and 4.6% of our revenue less repair payments.
+For the nine months period ended December 31, 2006 AVIVA Sri Lanka Facility accounted for 1.7% of our revenue and 2.7% of our revenue less repair payments.
+If the option to transfer the AVIVA Pune Facility is exercised, we will be required to transfer the AVIVA Pune Facility to AVIVA on or after December 31, 2007 and we lose all revenue from AVIVA.
+For fiscal 2006 and fiscal 2005, AVIVA Pune facility accounted for 6.5% and 5.1% of our revenue and 8.9% and 8.4% of our revenue less repair payments.
+For the nine months period ended December 31, 2006 AVIVA Pune Facility accounted for 5.5% of our revenue and 8.5% of our revenue less repair payments.
 This loss of revenue would have a material impact on our business, results of operations, financial condition and cash flows, particularly during the quarter in which the options take effect.
 We may in the future enter into similar contracts with other clients, in which case we would be subject to risks similar to those described above.